mullvad/mullvad-browser/README.md

 - Windows 10 or later (64 bit only)
 - macOS 11 or later

+### Verifying the download

+Mullvad Browser is signed by the Tor Browser Developers.

+To verify your download, [follow our guide](https://mullvad.net/en/help/verifying-mullvad-browser-signature/).

 ## I have some feedback / I encountered a bug

 Please open an issue in this repository or send an email to [support@mullvad.net](mailto:support@mullvad.net).